EliBates/EliBates/README.md

 👋 Hey!
 I'm a tech enthusiast who's always on the hunt for exciting new technologies and crafting innovative software solutions to tackle challenges.

-🚀 At Bates WebTech LLC, I lead the way in creating awesome custom software experiences for our clients.

-🛠️ With a background as a freelance software developer, I not only enjoy building cool stuff but also love sharing my web development knowledge through teaching.
+🛠️ With a background as a software developer, I not only enjoy building cool stuff but also love sharing my web development knowledge through teaching.

 🌐 Previously served as a Communications Technician in the U.S. Department of Defense, where I honed my skills in maintaining secure and reliable communication systems.